Odizinne/EnhancedDisplaySwitch/README.md

 When setting mode, EnhancedDisplaySwitch will create `HKEY_CURRENT_USER\Software\EnhancedDisplaySwitch\LastMode` and save the last used mode inside the string.
 When `/lastmode` is used, reg string content will be returned.

-## Warning

-Do NOT try to replace windows original displayswitch with this program.
-EnhancedDisplaySwitch is just a frontend for displayswitch and cannot work standalone